By Player: Production

 Nobuko Otowa's dialogue to camera was recorded six years before the rest of the film was made, before Otowa's death in 1994.

-The film uses Tonoyama's life story to tell the story of Shindo's production company, Kindai Eiga Kyokai.
-Although it is based on Tonoyama's life, the dramatized scenes from Tonoyama's life are not based on witness accounts, but only on how Shindo imagined them.
-The film is based on Shindo's biography of Tonoyama.
+The film uses Tonoyama's life story to tell the story of Shindō's production company, Kindai Eiga Kyokai.
+Although it is based on Tonoyama's life, the dramatized scenes from Tonoyama's life are not based on witness accounts, but only on how Shindō imagined them.
+The film is based on Shindō's biography of Tonoyama.